neilalexander/vyatta-cjdns/README.md

 set interfaces cjdns tun0 ethernet-interface 0 beacon 2
 commit
 ```
-To manually configure your IPv6 address and keypair with a pre-existing one (i.e. to bring in an existing identity):
+An IPv6 address and a keypair are automatically generated when you create a new cjdns interface.
+The `publickey`, `privatekey` and `ipv6` fields will be automatically populated with these.
+To manually configure your own IPv6 address and keypair (i.e. to bring in an existing keypair from another machine):
 ```
 configure
 set interfaces cjdns tun0 publickey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.k